 The strong position of Flemish cloth in the 11th century was down to a number of factors.
 The people of the Low Countries – especially in the monasteries and abbeys – were skilled craftsmen.
 The population density of the region was relatively high, driving people to supplement agriculture with other trades.
 And the fields of Flanders were good for sheep-rearing, particularly on the newly reclaimed polders.

-So cloth-making in Flanders grew, and with it so did the towns, as rural weavers, spinners and fullers migrated to the centres of the new industry: Bruges, Ghent and Ypres.
+So cloth-making in Flanders grew, and with it so did the towns.
+This was because rural weavers, spinners and fullers migrated to the centres of the new industry.
+Particular magnets were the booming towns of Bruges, Ghent and Ypres.
 To meet demand, high-quality English wool began to be imported into Flanders.
 It was perfect for making top quality woollen garments.

 By the early 12th century, Flemish cloth merchants were beginning to develop a nose for export.
 They began to turn up in the big and commercially important trade fairs of Champagne, France (below).

 This was a good move as it put the traders in touch with Italian merchants, who soon began to take their purchases back to the cities of Genoa, Milan and Florence.

 By the 13th century, the Italians, with their newer, larger galleys, had opened up the direct sea route through the Straits of Gibraltar and up the French coast to Flanders.
 This resulted in Bruges becoming a leading international port.
 Regular and extensive trade was set up between Genoa, Venice and Bruges.
 Italian merchants and bankers flocked to Flanders.
 Their money led to the construction of numerous prestigious buildings, such as the famous cloth halls.
 These were the centres of trade as well as important status symbols.
 It was a boom time for Flemish cloth.